This Undergraduate Summer Programme is organised from 30 May to 15 July 2022.

 A student visa is not required to attend our Summer Programme.
 In most cases, a tourist visa is sufficient for attendance.
 However, students must have a valid identity card or passport.

-If you are interested in this Undergraduate Summer Programme beyond these dates, please contact our Admissions Office, who will advise you on your options.
+If you are interested in applying for our Undergraduate Summer Programme beyond these dates, please contact our Admissions Office (for external students) or our Study Abroad Office (for Study Abroad students), who will advise you on your options.

 Study Abroad students